ryanstutes/ryanstutes.github.io/experience.md

 As a senior EM at GameChanger, my ownership areas changed as the company grew and our focus areas changed.
 I've broken this section down by ownership area.

 * **Video and Clips**
-  * Took ownership of our automatic highlight clips infrastructure after initial MVP release.
-Worked with my engineers and platform team engineers to improve the scalability of the infrasctucture (APIs, modeling, and DB) to handle the generation of 200MM+ highlight clips _and_ easily support clips for a variety of sports.
+  * Took ownership of our automatic highlight clips infrastructure after the initial MVP release.
+Worked with my engineers and platform team engineers to improve the scalability of the infrastructure (APIs, modeling, and DB) to handle the generation of 200MM+ highlight clips _and_ easily support clips for a variety of sports.
     * Note: I was able to slot most of this improvement into feature development projects, rather than needing to set aside specific engineering time for it.
-  * Moved video and clip data from main DB into its own DB; critical effort for scaling.
+  * Moved video and clip data from the main DB into its own DB; critical effort for scaling.
   * Advocated for and owned a project that improved the visibility and usefulness of one of our best-converting features (highlight clips).
 This increased user engagement with highlight clips by 11x and increased subscriptions coming from highlight clips by 3x.

 * **Subscriptions**
     * Owned a project for seamlessly raising prices on Apple and Google.
-    * Oversaw a project to migrate $1.5MM worh of recurring subscriptions from legacy app to new app.
+    * Oversaw a project to migrate $1.5MM worth of recurring subscriptions from the legacy app to the new app.
       * This was phase 0 of the sunset plan for our legacy app.
 Without these customers being auto-migrated, a lot of this money would have been lost.

 * **Legacy app**
-  * Created and owned a side-team that worked on shutting down GameChanger Classic (legacy app).
+  * Created and owned a side team that worked on shutting down GameChanger Classic (legacy app).
   * Ran this team at the same time as my full-time team by ensuring some trusted individuals on my full-time team could own projects, run stand, etc. with little oversight.
-  * Shut down features one-by-one by (carefully) working in legacy codebase.
+  * Shut down features one by one by (carefully) working in the legacy codebase.
   * Coordinate marketing campaigns to get users to move to the new GameChanger app.

 **Promotions**

 * Promoted one of my Senior Engineers to EM and moved to a new team, while continuing to oversee their team.
-    * This gave me a great experience in managing (and mentoring) an EM and building skip-level relationships.
+    * This gave me great experience in managing (and mentoring) an EM and building skip-level relationships.
-    * Really had to manage my time well being a full-time EM on my new team while managing another team from a director level.
+    *  Had to manage my time well being a full-time EM on my new team while managing another team from a director level.
 * Promoted the first staff-level Android engineer in the company and worked with them to sharpen their leadership and organization skills to increase their impact and effectiveness.

 **Force Multiplication**

-* Lead two EMs and several engineers from across the org to redo our technical interview process for mobile engineers.
-Reducing the amount of touchpoints in the interview process while maintianing a high bar.
+* Led two EMs and several engineers from across the org to redo our technical interview process for mobile engineers.
+Reducing the amount of touchpoints in the interview process while maintaining a high bar.
-  * Modified our interview process for staff level roles.
+  * Modified our interview process for staff-level roles.
-* As I onboarded, I built out a technical onboarding process that would allow engineers and EMs onboard more easily.
+* As I onboarded, I built out a technical onboarding process that would allow engineers and EMs to onboard more easily.
 This process has gotten a lot of great feedback over the past two years and has been a critical tool to have during our scaling efforts.
-I owned and iterated on this through my entire tenure here.
+I owned and iterated on this throughout my entire tenure here.
 * Revamped our monthly hack Friday into quarterly three-day hackathons.
-We've seen a sustained energy and successful projects from this ever since.
+We've seen sustained energy and successful projects from this ever since.
 * Worked with a couple of engineers to re-vamp our technical proposal process to increase cross-team engagement on technical proposals.
 This project came about after I noticed this gap – I was able to find a couple of engineers who also noticed this and were passionate about it, so I enabled them to tackle the issue with my support and direction.
-We saw an incredible increase in the number of proposals opened and the amount of engagement each of them recieved with the new process.
+We saw an incredible increase in the number of proposals opened and the amount of engagement each of them received with the new process.
-* Implemented a quarterly engineering pulse survey to get a feel for where the eng leadership team might need to focus our efforts.
+* Implemented a quarterly engineering pulse survey to get a feel for where the engineering leadership team might need to focus our efforts.

 **5 years before GameChanger (Wyzant)**
 #### Engineering Manager